 Generally, operations that carry 6 or fewer passengers for hire, using vessels less than 100 gross tons, are referred to as Uninspected Passenger Vessels (UPV), 6 Passenger (pax), or "6 pack" operations.
 Vessels 100 gross tons or over may carry up to 12 passengers and still be classified as a UPV.
 6-pack UPVs are your typical charter boat fishing guide or tour boat operations that may use a state numbered boat.
 UPV operations traveling on navigable waters of the United States under U.S. Coast Guard jurisdiction are not required to be inspected by the Coast Guard.
-They must comply with minimal federal standards for safety, navigation, pollution prevention and the vessel operator must hold an Operator Uninspected Passenger Vessel (OUPV) license issued by the Coast Guard.
+They must comply with minimal federal standards for safety, navigation, pollution prevention and the vessel operator must hold (minimally) an Operator Uninspected Passenger Vessel (OUPV) license issued by the Coast Guard.